Portuguese strike against austerity snarls transport

 “They go on strike and hurt us,” said Ana Maria Verissimo, 53, a cleaning lady, as she waited for one of the few buses still running in Lisbon.
 “This won’t resolve anything.
 They’ll have to find another way.
 If I go on strike, my pay cheque will be lower at the end of the month.”

 Flag carrier airline TAP was flying, and Lisbon airport functioning as normal.
-Output at both Portugal’s oil refineries run by Galp was unaffected, according to the company.
+Output at Portugal’s both oil refineries run by Galp (GALP.LS) was unaffected, according to the company.

 “If you compare this strike to the previous general strikes in Portugal’s democracy, this one clearly is in the low end,” said Antonio Costa Pinto, research professor at the Institute of Social Sciences.

-He said the fact that the UGT was not onboard was one factor reducing participation, while the government’s recent about-turn on pay cuts in public companies due to be privatized “must have dissuaded a certain part of the public sector”.
+He said the fact that the UGT was not onboard was one factor affecting participation, while the government’s recent about-turn regarding pay cuts in public companies due to be privatised “must have dissuaded a certain part of the public sector”.

 Government spokesman Luis Marques Guedes told a briefing that “the strike does not solve the country’s problems and it seems to us that the majority of Portuguese understand that”.

-The government said it would not provide any figures on participation until the strike was over.
+The government said it would not provide any figures on participation until the strike is over.

-Facing its worst recession since the 1970s, Portugal was forced to take a bailout in May last year after running up large debts.
-Many economists say it might need a second bailout as the recession deepens, putting its budget targets in doubt and jeopardizing its planned return to the bond market in late 2013.
+The country, facing its worst recession since the 1970s, was forced to take a bailout in May last year after running up large debts.
+Many economists say it might need a second bailout as the recession deepens, putting its budget targets in doubt and jeopardising its planned return to the bond market in late 2013.

 Portugal’s core deficit tripled in the first two months of 2012, showing that the economic slump is denting tax revenues and stoking concerns over the fiscal targets.